AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 # Global feedback from Makers' Head of Education

-**General feedback**

 A great review.
-You program fast and uidly, move quickly around the process, and have inventive and thoughtful approaches to solving tough problems.
-Really impressive – do check the speci c feedback below for more :)
+You program fast and fluidly, move quickly around the process, and have inventive and thoughtful approaches to solving tough problems.
+Really impressive – do check the specific feedback below for more :)

 - **I can TDD anything**

-I liked that your rst test was essentially an expression of a working program.
+I liked that your first test was essentially an expression of a working program.
 However, I might consider moving in smaller steps by constraining the problem – for instance, starting only with input frequencies divided by ve, or using a step of 1.
 This would allow you to start providing value sooner with working test cases.
 I really, really liked how you split out your test into actual and expected variables – this made your test extremely easy to read.
 I gave you a twist performance test, and you came up with a really good way to do this kind of benchmarking.

 - **I can program fluently**